vmware/vic-product/docs/user_doc/vic_vsphere_admin/backup_vic_appliance.md

-# Backup and Restore the vSphere Integrated Containers Appliance #
+# Back Up and Restore the vSphere Integrated Containers Appliance #

-vSphere Integrated Containers Appliance (the OVA you download) runs various services such as the management UI and registry.
-In vSphere Integrated Containers 1.2 it has two virtual disks attached - a system disk and a data disk.
-The system disk has all of the operating system and application state of the vSphere Integrated Containers appliance and the data disk has all of the important persistent data.
+The vSphere Integrated Containers appliance runs various services, such as vSphere Integrated Containers Management Portal and vSphere Integrated Containers Registry.
+In this version of vSphere Integrated Containers, the appliance has two virtual disks attached to it:

+- A system disk, that contains the operating system and application state of the vSphere Integrated Containers appliance.
+- A data disk, that contains all important persistent data.

-This separation allows for the OVA to be upgraded with an existing data disk, but it also allows for the data disk to be backed up and restored if necessary.
+The separation of different types of data between disks allows you to upgrade the appliance with an existing data disk from a previous installation.
+It also allows you to back up and restore the data disk, if necessary.

-## Snapshotting and Cloning ##
+## Snapshots and Clones ##

-You can take a conventional approach to backing up the OVA appliance, the same as you would to any other stateful VM.
-Its disks are not independent of the VM, so if you take a snapshot of the appliance, it will also take snapshots of the data and system disks.
+You can take a conventional approach to backing up the appliance, in the same way as for any other stateful VM.
+The appliance disks are not independent of the appliance VM, so if you take a snapshot of the appliance VM, it also takes snapshots of the data and system disks.

-Bear in mind that if you don’t snapshot the memory of the OVA appliance, it will come back in a powered-off state.
-This is likely the preferred approach, but it means that the registry will be temporarily unavailable while the appliance boots up.
+**NOTE**: If you do not take a snapshot the of the memory of the appliance, it comes back up in a powered-off state.
+This is probably the preferred approach, but it means that the registry is temporarily unavailable while the appliance boots up.

-Once you’ve created a snapshot of the entire VM, you can clone the snapshot of the data disk, even while the appliance is running.
-You can use a tools like vmkfstools (see below) and copy the data disk to a backup datastore.
+Once you have created a snapshot of the appliance VM, you can clone the snapshot of the data disk, even while the appliance is running.
+You can use tools like `vmkfstools` to copy the data disk to a backup datastore.

-## Restoring ##
+## Restoring the Data Disk ##

+You have two choices to restore the data disk:

-Restoring the data disk is a case of either reverting to a VM snapshot or copying a cloned VMDK into the datastore and making sure it’s attached to the correct virtual device node on the appliance.
-In vSphere Integrated Containers 1.2 this is SCSI(0:1) by convention.
-Unless restoring from a live snapshot, the appliance will need to be shut down before the restore and restarted.
+- Revert the appliance to a VM snapshot.
+- Copy a cloned VMDK into the appliance datastore and attach it to the `SCSI(0:1)` virtual device node on the appliance VM.

+If you are not restoring the data disk from a live snapshot, you must shut down the appliance before the you restore the disk.